L4Z3RC47/vr-up-forever/README.md

 ### Lock it down

 #### Not free but easy

 Inteset offers an interesting piece of software called [Secure Lockdown](http://www.inteset.com/secure-lockdown-standard-edition.html).
-Basically this appliation lets you specify a single application or applications that are allowed to run on the machine.
+Basically this application lets you specify a single application or applications that are allowed to run on the machine.
 Once enabled the computer reboots into an ultra locked down single user mode which can only be exited via a special key combination and a passcode.
 I'll be testing this solution out this weekend for VR but I've used it before with success in other installations.
 After testing this section will get an update.
 For now see the [Secure Lockdown Administrators Guide](https://services.inteset.com/downloadfiles/Inteset%20Secure%20Lockdown%20v2%20-%20Administrator%20Guide.pdf) for more info.

 #### Free and minimal

-After configuring your computer and testing your application as long as your app is set to fullscreen on startup you should be ready to go!
+After configuring your computer and testing your application as long as your app is set to full screen on startup you should be ready to go!

-Note: By only configuring
+Note: By only configuring basic startup you're potentially leaving your machine open to unwanted fiddling.
+Unless your computer is only accessible by trusted persons I would recommend going with the Secure Lockdown method above.

 #### The hard way (Windows Embedded)

 Coming Soon!
 <br>
-More for industry or enterprise installations I'll be working on adding step by step instructions for configuring a Windows embeded solution soon.
+More for industry or enterprise installations I'll be working on adding step by step instructions for configuring a Windows embedded solution soon.

 ## Setting up your software